kremalicious/blog/README.md

 ### Development server

-This generates the site and assets and starts a local dev server combined with a livereloading watch task under `http://localhost:1337`.
+This generates the site with the dev build task `gulp build` and starts a local dev server combined with a livereloading watch task under `http://localhost:1337`.

 ```bash
 gulp
 ```

 ### Production build

-Runs almost the same tasks as `gulp server` but additionally versions all assets and optimizes all image assets.

 ```bash
 gulp build --production